 Americanization of the War

 Dayan landed in Saigon, the capital city of South Vietnam on July 25th.
-After dozens of conversations and briefings in the various capital cities, a festive dinner and off-the-record meetings, Dayan tired of words and demanded to go out to the field.
+After dozens of conversations and briefings in various capitals, a festive dinner and off-the-record meetings, Dayan tired of words and demanded to go out to the field.
 He spent the following day in what he referred to as “a paper zone”.
 He was issued three different journalist certificates: American, South Vietnamese and Israeli; equipped himself with appropriate army clothing and underwent a singularly unimpressive military briefing from a sergeant who did not hesitate to stress, whenever he was asked a question he did not know how to answer, “that he is only a public relations officer”.
-At the end of this long day, Dayan received his desire: he set out to see the war itself.
+At the end of this long day, Dayan received what he desired: he set out to see the war itself.

 From the very first (daytime) patrol Dayan participated in, he was unable to keep his professional opinion to himself: he told the soldiers and commanders he met that the heightened American patrols in the Delta rivers would not prevent the enemy forces from smuggling weapons and ammunition without stopping every boat, boarding it and conducting a thorough search, thereby paralyzing the trade in the region.
 The impression the locals were receiving was that the Vietcong was so strong that only reinforcements armed with state of the art weapons would have any chance of subduing it.
 He suggested a significant reduction of American forces as an alternative “and to position air and sea reinforcements in specific places which can be mobilized by two-way radio” (July 27, 1966 “Vietnam Diary”).